 , involvement in our group meetings and seminars, technical writing, and the chance to present at professional meetings.
 The skills learned in our group are common to any other optics or atomic physics lab, and many of our students go on to do their PhDs with top researchers around the world.
-The Bigelow lab also has a reputation as a great working environment, due to lively interactions, mentoring from dedicated and experienced graduate students, independent yet supported projects, and visits from kittens
+The Bigelow lab also has a reputation as a great working environment due to lively interactions, mentoring from dedicated and experienced graduate students, independent yet supported projects, and visits from kittens

 .
 Highly motivated students willing to commit to solving diverse problems should familiarize themselves with our work and speak with Prof. Bigelow about present projects.

 Undergraduates from all universities are invited to apply to the University of Rochester's National Science Foundation - Research Experiences for Undergraduates

 summer program.
 Qualified students are encouraged to pursue the McNair Summer Fellowship